rws10/Great_Ideas_show/README.md

   - cut the description text box size to about half the page before it wraps the text.

 - edit:
+  - possibly look into fixing the display of the attachments.
+Nothing about the attachments that already exist should be editable other than the check box.
+I'm going to try to mess with it once I get the rest of my stuff done.
 *Russell can probably do this
   - make the status into a dropdown with only the choices descriped in the model.